 Cloud based platforms are a lifesaver if you do a lot of work on mobile, and Google Drive is no exception.

 If you use Google Docs, Google Slides or Google Sheets, Google Drive will allow you to not only view all of these on your phone, but sync files back and forth from your device to your computer or tablet.

 It’s also worth noting that this is an easy and quick way to get photos from your phone onto your PC if you aren’t using something like Dropbox or iCloud.
 Not only can you upload more photos at a time, it’s also a lot quicker than doing something like emailing them to yourself.

 You’ll also want to install their companion apps, such as Google Docs and Google Sheets if you want to edit on mobile..
 Although you can browse through files on the Google Drive app, you’ll need these other standalone apps to actually work on files.

 If you need to edit photos on the go, it doesn’t get much easier than Photoshop Express (at least without paying a ton of money!)

 Keep in mind that Photoshop Express is for editing, so you’ll already need the images saved on your phone.
 However, the app does offer a pretty decent set of features including the ability to add filters and frames to photos, as well as edit the basics like brightness, saturation etc.

 If you’re looking to create images for your blog, I recommend using a tool like Canva.
-Unfortunately, they do not have a mobile app at this time, but we can hope one will be released in the future.
+They didn’t have an app available when I originally wrote this post, but I now see that they do have one available.